Advanced breast cancer guideline recommendations

-KISQALI is indicated for the treatment of women with hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative locally advanced or metastatic breast cancer in combination with an aromatase inhibitor or fulvestrant as initial endocrine-based therapy, or in women who have received prior endocrine therapy
+KISQALI® (ribociclib) is indicated for the treatment of women with hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative locally advanced or metastatic breast cancer in combination with an aromatase inhibitor (AI) or fulvestrant as initial endocrine-based therapy, or in women who have received prior endocrine therapy (ET)

-In pre- or perimenopausal women, the endocrine therapy should be combined with a luteinising hormone-releasing hormone agonist
+In pre/perimenopausal women, the ET should be combined with a luteinising hormone-releasing hormone (LHRH) agonist

 KISQALI is not recommended to be used in combination with tamoxifen.

-Treatment is aimed at improving OS, in addition to maintaining or improving quality of life.3 Although the disease remains incurable, the availability of systemic therapies such as endocrine therapy (ET) has led to improvements in the management of this hormone-sensitive disease.4
+Treatment is aimed at improving OS, in addition to maintaining or improving quality of life.3 Although the disease remains incurable, the availability of systemic therapies such as ET has led to improvements in the management of this hormone-sensitive disease.4

 Cyclin-dependent kinases 4 and 6 (CDK4/6) play a key role in cell cycle progression and have become an effective target in the treatment of aBC.5